celery/ceps/draft/celery-5-high-level-architecture.rst

 Internal Services
 +++++++++++++++++

-Celery defines internal services to ensure it's operation and to provide support for it's features.
+The Worker defines internal services to ensure it's operation and to provide support for it's features.

 The exact API for each service will be determined in another CEP.